wachunga/omega/README.md

 Ω is not traditional.
 It facilitates squashing issues, not documenting their life stories.
 No administrivia.

-Initial version created during a Big Idea Day at [Pulse Energy](http://www.pulseenergy.com), where it is actively being used.
+Initial version created during a Big Idea Day at [Pulse Energy](http://www.pulseenergy.com).
 [More details](http://hirtopolis.wordpress.com/2012/08/16/instant-issue-tracking/)

+Demo
+---

+Our earlier host, Nodester, has caved.
+Heroku replacement coming soon.

 Features
 ---